11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

 But innovation doesn’t happen by magic.
 It takes a concerted effort.
 If you want growth next year, not to mention the year after that and the one after that, run two businesses concurrently, not just one.
 Operate your business of today while also running your business of tomorrow.
 Reserve at least 10% to 20% of your marketing budget for innovation, testing new things and pushing the envelope.

 Innovation should be a necessary part of your marketing planning.
 After all, the market won’t wait around for you.
 Your competitors certainly won’t.
 It’s up to you to look around the corner and stay ahead of your audience in solving their problems and marketing to them in fresh ways that resonate.

-9. Measure & Optimize through KPIs
+11. Measure Performance & Optimize through KPIs

-Too many companies set goals and plans, but then lack the proper tracking, monitoring, measurement and analysis.
+Too many companies set goals and plans, but then lack the proper tracking, monitoring, measurement, and analysis.
 Without this type of follow-through, it will be difficult for you to optimize your marketing for better performance and to blow through your annual goals.